Adult Book Lists

 Lady Chatterley’s Lover — D.H.
 Lawrence

-Constance Chatterley is trapped in a loveless marriage, and when she meets the new gamekeeper at her husband’s estate, she finds herself experiencing true love for the first time.
+Trapped in a loveless marriage, Constance Chatterley meets the new gamekeeper at her husband’s estate, and experiences true love for the first time.

 The Lion, the Witch, and the Wardrobe — C.S.
 Lewis

-When Peter, Susan, Edmund and Lucy took their first steps into the world behind the magic wardrobe, little do they realize what adventures are about to unfold.
+Peter, Susan, Edmund and Lucy step into the world behind the magic wardrobe, where adventures await.

 Lord of the Flies — William Golding

-Innocence ends and savagery begins when English school boys are marooned on an ocean island and they attempt to set up a society of their own.
+Innocence ends and savagery begins when English school boys are marooned on an ocean island.

 1984 — George Orwell

-In a society of the future, individual privacy is invaded as the Thought Police persuade the people that “War is Peace – Freedom is Slavery – Ignorance is Strength.”
+In the future, privacy is invaded as the Thought Police persuade the people that “War is Peace – Freedom is Slavery – Ignorance is Strength.”

 Of Human Bondage — William Somerset Maugham

-A young man struggling for self-realization, Philip Carey becomes caught in a destructive love affair with a waitress, in a novel about sexual obsession, self-discovery, and the complexities of human relationships.
+Struggling for self-realization, Philip Carey begins a destructive love affair with a waitress, highlighting the complexities of human relationships.